windsting/update-namesilo-record/README.md

 # Update IP address for namesilo record

-Update the ipaddress for a record in [namesilo](https://www.namesilo.com/index.php), like `myhome-dynamic-ip.example.com`.
+Update the ip address for a record in [namesilo](https://www.namesilo.com/index.php), like `myhome-dynamic-ip.example.com`.

 ## prerequire for using